Breadcrumb

 - Change positions and turn often to help reduce constant pressure on the skin.
 Learn the proper way to move yourself or to move a person you are caring for so that you avoid folding and twisting skin layers.

-- Avoid sliding, slipping, or slumping, or being in positions that put pressure directly on an existing pressure injury.
+Avoid sliding, slipping, slumping, or being in positions that put pressure directly on an existing pressure injury.
 Try to keep the head of a bed, a recliner chair, or a reclining wheelchair raised no more than 30 degrees.

 - Eat a balanced diet that includes plenty of protein.